brilliancebitcoin/coinflip/README.md

 # How to play

-Try the game here: https://brilliancebitcoin.github.io/coinflip/
+You used to be able to try the game here: https://brilliancebitcoin.github.io/coinflip/

+But that link no longer works because now my github takes all traffic and pushes it to anigma.
+I will work on moving coinflip to a new username.

 # How it works